 For Jean Bonna, the special thing about drawings is that they represent the first thoughts of an artist.
 ‘Generally, before you paint or sculpt or print, you draw,’ explains the Swiss collector and retired banker, seated in the drawing room of his elegant 1860s Geneva townhouse, surrounded by framed works by some of the biggest names in European art.

-Drawings — more than 25 of which go on sale at Christie’s During Classic Week in London (see below for lots offered) — were not Bonna’s earliest passion, however.
+Drawings — 12 of which go on sale at Christie’s in New York in January 2020 (see below for lots offered) — were not Bonna’s earliest passion, however.
 An avid reader, he bought a first edition of Rabelais at the age of 9 (‘The third volume was a dictionary of all the rude words,’ he says), and he has gone on to assemble one of the world’s most complete collections of first editions of French literature — 4,000 volumes, including a rare incunabulum by the 15th-century poet François Villon.

 It was the illustrations in such incunabula that sparked Bonna’s interest in Renaissance prints, and the prints led to the drawings.
 ‘Prints are complicated — a good-quality work can be worth 1,000 times more than one of lousy quality,’ he says.

 Bonna bought his first drawing, a Hubert Robert, in 1982, and now has 482 high-quality figurative works that cover — literally — the walls of his two Swiss homes.
 Most are from the Italian Renaissance and French 17th to 19th centuries, although there are also significant works by Northern artists and a few British drawings; together, says Christie’s specialist Stijn Alsteens, they constitute ‘one of the broadest, largest and most valuable collections of Old Master drawings in private hands in the world today.’